Long-time behavior of the Stokes-transport system in a channel: Introduction

-We note that $\|\rho_\BL\|_{L^2(\Omega)} \lesssim (1+t)^{-9/8}$ so this result strongly suggests that the optimal decay of $\rho-\rho_\infty$ is like $t^{-9/8}$ in $L^2(\Omega)$, which is close to the rate $t^{-1}$ obtained in \cref{thm:stab}.
-Indeed, it would be very surprising but not excluded that the non-linear dynamics drive the system to the case where these boundary layers terms always vanish.
+A more precise version of the Theorem, including $H^s$ estimates on the remainder, will be provided in \cref{prop:BL-NL}.
+We note that $\|\thbl\|_{L^2(\Omega)} \lesssim (1+t)^{-9/8}$, so this result strongly suggests that the optimal decay of $\rho-\rho_\infty$ is like $t^{-9/8}$ in $L^2(\Omega)$, which is close to the rate $t^{-1}$ obtained in \cref{thm:stab}. \cref{thm:BL-nonlinear} also shows that the decay rate is dictated by boundary layers.
+Nevertheless, it is not excluded that the non-linear dynamics drive the system to the case where these boundary layer terms always vanish, although we expect this behavior to be rather unlikely.
+Let us emphasize that the formation of boundary layers, let alone the construction of boundary layer profiles, had not been identified in previous works, even in the linear setting of \cref{thm:BL-linear}.
+We believe that our analysis could be extended to the incompressible porous media (IPM) system \eqref{eq:Darcy}, for which similar boundary layers are expected to develop, see \cref{rmk:extension-IPM} below.
+Let us also recall that in the cases without boundaries (see \cite{elgindi,castro2019global,park2025}), the rate of decay of $\rho-\rho_\infty$ can be arbitrarily large, provided the initial data is sufficiently smooth.

-It seems there is no major obstacles in obtaining a similar non-linear result when the perturbation do not vanish on the boundary, except technicalities due to the fact that boundary layer equations will be non-linear.
-The present result proved in \cref{sec:nonlinear-BL} requires only linear boundary layer and is already quite technical.